pchartrand/ThermoRasp/README.md

 # ThermoRasp
 Thermostat made with a ARPI600 board on a raspberrypi 2.

+## Requirements:

-Uses a ntc and a 5k6 resistor for temperature measurement, and a SSRNC-430B solid-state relay with a 68 Ω series resistor for heater control.
+A 310 NTC thermistor and a 5k6 resistor for temperature measurement.

+A SSRNC-430B solid-state relay with a 68 Ω series resistor for heater control.

+### Note:

+You will need to add a connection between TLC1453 chip select (CS) pin and GPIO pin 19 to allow accurate temperature measurements.
+CS is not connected to the ARPI600 board, so the measured values are erratic.

+## Principle of operation:

+The flask application integrates the different components (adc, temperature calculation, relay control, thermostat logic).

+It makes system status and control possible thru a REST API.

 ## Testing: